alexDS12/traffic-light-dqnagent/README.md

 When total episodes are reached, 3 plots will be generated in the path shown in console.

+## Problems

+Unfortunately the DQN Agent isn't being used as intended, it isn't following real world's traffic light codes where there's a yellow phase in between green and red phases.

 ## Built With

 * [Tensorflow](https://www.tensorflow.org/) - Machine Learning platform